 Triangle Community Foundation

 This scholarship is restricted to graduating seniors from Durham County, North Carolina.
-Applicants must plan to attend a college or university in the state.
-Preference is given to students pursing degrees in the health field.
+Applicants must plan to attend a college or university in the state and must have a minimum 2.5 GPA.
+Preference is given to students pursuing degrees in a healthcare-related field.

 How to Apply